San Pietro, Piacenza: Interior

 An inventory from the 1840s, noted that the church contained an altarpieces of St Aloysius Gonzaga and St Joseph with child Jesus in his arms by Giovanni Battista Tagliasacchi.
 There was a Deposition by Giovanni Rubini.
-A canvas of San Francesco di Girolamo was a copy of a work (1841) by Francesco Podesti.
-There was a St Francis Xavier by Clemente Ruta.
-In the sanctuary there was a St Peter and Paul on the Road to Martyrdom by Ercole Graziani.
-In the chapel of St Ignazio, there was a painting of the saint by Tagliassachi and a Sacred Heart of Jesus by Gaspare Landi.
-In the church there was also a canvas depicting St Stanislao Kostka, by Giovanni Gioseffo dal Sole There was a copy of an Annunciation by Guido Reni; an Archangel Raphael and Tobias attributed to Giovanni Bottani or his brother; a St Ursula by Marcantonio Franceschini; and a St Jerome, copy of a Guercino.
 The church had a portrait of Paolo Casati, a polymath jesuit.
 A painting in the church of St Ferdinand of Spain attributed to Antonia di Borbone, daughter of Duke Don Ferdinando.